 Being a publicly listed state-owned enterprise (SOE) serving as the national energy company of Thailand, PTT has a mission to foster national energy security, economic prosperity, corporate sustainability of the corporate and of the Thai society as a whole, whereby the rights and interests of all stakeholders – including the country, governments, societies, communities, investors, customers and business partners, are well responded.
 PTT has been pursuing all its businesses while adhering to promoting national sustainable development, striving for not only economic returns, but also the highest attention to societies, communities and the environment.
 This multi-stakeholder approach has enabled PTT to reach a higher level of transparency and sustainability.

-With its endeavor to be a model organization for sustainability and operational excellence based on good governance, PTT has maintained its status as a member of DJSI World, of which it was the first Thai company to join in 2012/3 in the Oil and Gas Producers Group (OIX).
-Concurrently, PTT supports all invited PTT Group companies to participate in the assessment, enabling us to manage risks and identify business opportunities for sustainable growth.
+With its endeavor to be a model organization for sustainability and operational excellence based on good governance, PTT has maintained its status as a member of DJSI World, of which it was the first Thai company to join in 2012 among oil and gas producers (Oil & Gas Upstream & Integrated: OGX).

-The DJSI assessment criteria focus on the success and effectiveness of business operations, particularly regarding contributions to economic growth and social & environmental development.
+The DJSI assessment criteria focus on the success and efficiency of business operations, particularly regarding contributions to economic growth and social & environmental development.
 One key criterion is Tax Strategy.
 Essentially, DJSI’s Tax Strategy assessment focuses on the public disclosure of tax policy, the transparency on revenue, operating profit and tax reporting, and the management of tax risks.
 Being assessed by the DJSI since 2014 until present, PTT has repeatedly achieved the full score and the Industry Best for various years, which is significantly above the industry average and DJSI World average.